-You're drinking pus
+You're drinking pus.

-Pus is produced as reaction to bacteria in the udder, one of the most common infections in dairy cows in the United States.
+Pus is produced as a reaction to bacteria in the udder, one of the most common infections in dairy cows in the United States.
 Pasteurizing the milk depletes it of a lot of the harmful bacteria's, however, it doesn't sweep it clean.
-The industry uses the somatic cell count to indicate the quality of milk because the number of cells increase in response to bacteria.
+The industry uses the somatic cell count to indicate the quality of milk because the number of cells increases in response to bacteria.

-Cows milk isn't meant for humans
+Cows milk isn't meant for humans.

 A cow's milk is perfectly fit to turn a newborn calf into a 400-pound cow in just one year.
 For a human, cow's milk contains an abundant amount of pointless fat, cholesterol, and calories.
 All of this creates a huge imbalance in the human body.

-The health benefits are misleading
+The health benefits are misleading.

 Most Americans drink milk because it's high in calcium which leads to strong healthy bones.
-Contrary popular belief, no reputable (or non-biased) scientific study has shown that milk reduces bone fractures.
+Contrary to popular belief, no reputable (or non-biased) scientific study has shown that milk reduces bone fractures.
 Shockingly, however, recent studies have shown a positive correlation between milk consumption and bone fractures.
 In places like Asia and Africa, where dairy consumption is lowest, osteoporosis less common.
 If this isn't enough to cut milk out of your diet, surely it raises suspicion.

-It's a nightmare for the cows
+It's a nightmare for the cows.